 Additionally, in line with the principles established in our Code of Ethics and Conduct for Suppliers, it is essential that the companies with which we establish business relationships for the provision of products and services comply with the highest standards of integrity and ethics.
-This means that these companies must actively commit to anti-corruption practices, adopting a firm of our employees were informed and received training on the TDV
+This means that these companies must actively commit to anti-corruption practices, adopting a firm and clear stance against bribery, fraud, and other inappropriate conduct that could compromise transparency and legality.